Teacher's First Born

 Teacher's First Born (Swedish: Frokens forsta barn) is a 1950 Swedish comedy film directed by Schamyl Bauman and starring Sickan Carlsson, Edvin Adolphson and Viveca Serlachius.
 It was shot at the Centrumateljéerna Studios in Stockholm.
 The film's sets were designed by the art director Bibi Lindström.

 Synopsis

 An author is planning a book about single mothers, but his publisher is not convinced he knows enough about the subject and places an advertisement for single mothers to assist.
-The former journalist Sonja Broberg is very short of money and needs the job but is childless, so she borrows a boy from a children's home in order to support the masquerade.
+The former journalist Sonja Broberg is very short of money and needs the job but is childless, so she borrows a boy from a children's home to support the masquerade.